 $1,000 Flight Voucher when you apply with code by September 24, 2020

 About the Program

-Boasting one of the largest economies in Latin America, Buenos Aires is a major industrial and commercial center and an ideal place to complete a CEA Internship Abroad.
-The Study + Internship program in Buenos Aires allows you to make steady progress toward your academic degree while developing practical skills in fields such as Business, Communication, Journalism, Marketing, Tourism and more.
-The program incorporates a professional internship placement into your semester or summer study program.
-Our strong academic focus, personalized placements dedicated to meaningful experiences that make a real impact, and multiple options and price ranges - from summer sessions to a full semester program - allow you to take care of those degree requirements and give your career a boost all while gaining the international experience you’ve been seeking.
+Earn academic credit while immersing into local culture and workplaces in this study + internship opportunity.
+The Study + Internship program in Granada allows you to make steady progress toward your academic degree while developing practical skills in fields such as social work, healthcare, tourism, and education, and more.
+The program incorporates a professional internship placement into your semester or summer term abroad.
+In addition, you can complete a ACTFL Official Oral Proficiency Interview (OPI) at the CEA office to prove your language ability, whether it be for future employers or to become a foreign language teacher.
+Our strong academic focus and placements dedicated to meaningful experiences that make a real impact, allow you to take care of those degree requirements and give your career a boost all while gaining the international experience you’ve been seeking.
 Learn more about the benefits of a CEA internship.

 - Apply by:

 You’ll enroll in an internship seminar course that includes an academic seminar and an internship placement.
 Based on your Spanish language level, you'll also enroll in:

 - Beginner to Advanced: 2 Spanish language courses and 2-3 elective courses

 - High-Advanced & Superior: 1 Spanish language course and 3-4 elective courses

 Language and elective courses meet for 45 contact hours/3 credits.
 Your internship seminar meets for 2 seminar hours and you'll spend 40 immersion hours at your internship placement.
 Together, your seminar and internship placement are worth 2 credits.